Eileen Soper

 Eileen Alice Soper (26 March 1905 – 18 March 1990) was an English etcher and illustrator of children's and wildlife books.
 She produced a series of etchings, mainly of children playing, and illustrated books for other writers, notably for Enid Blyton and Elizabeth Gould.
-She also wrote and illustrated her own children's book.
+She also wrote and illustrated her own children's books.
 Some of her illustrations of children and animals were used in a china series for children by Paragon China in the 1930s.
 Later in life she concentrated on writing and illustrating wildlife books.
 She was a founder member of the Society of Wildlife Artists (SWLA) and was elected a member of the Royal Society of Miniature Painters, Sculptors and Gravers (RMS) in 1972.